 4. Strip the positioning to one sentence

 Here's a 200-word positioning paragraph: [paste].
-Compress it to one sentence — but the sentence must include exactly one specific verb, one specific noun, and zero adjectives.
-No abstractions, no marketing language, no "leading" or "innovative."
+Compress it to one sentence.
+The sentence must include exactly one specific verb, one specific noun, and zero adjectives.
+No abstractions.
+No marketing language.
+No "leading" or "innovative."

 5. Test against the eulogy standard